FolkComputer/folk/README.md

 ### Projector-camera calibration

-1. Print at least 4 AprilTags (either print throwaway programs from Folk or manually print tagStandard52h13 tags yourself).

-1. Let's position the camera.
+1. Position the camera.
 Make sure Folk is running (ssh in, `cd ~/folk`, `./folk.tcl start`).
 Go to your Folk server's Web page http://whatever.local:4273 and make a new program and save it: